Ultraviolet Sensitivity of Peccei-Quinn Inflation

 where $\kappa_*$ is as shown in the far right-hand side of (\ref{kappa}) but with the replacement $\varphi \to \varphi_*$.
 This shows that for instance with $n = 1$, $\kappa_* \lesssim 0.1$, and $\xi \lesssim 0.1$, the contribution by the axion to the scalar power is of $\alpha \lesssim 10^{-4}$.
 One may expect from (\ref{eq:alphalin}) that the axion contribution increases with $\xi$, however a large $\xi$ also enhances $m_{\theta *}^2 / H_*^2$ and reduces the system to an effective single-field, as we see below.

 In Fig.~\ref{fig:single} we show the values of $\alpha$ as defined in (\ref{eq:alpha}) by magenta contours in the $|g|$ - $l$ plane.
 All the results are for $n = 1$, while the values of $\xi$ and $\theta_i + \delta$ are varied in each panel.
 (Note that in the $\ro{U}(1)_{\ro{PQ}}$-symmetric case, i.e. $n = 0$, the axion field fluctuations do not source curvature perturbations.)
 Upon plotting $\alpha$, we replaced $\theta_*$ in the definition~(\ref{eq:alpha}) with~$\theta_i$, which amounts to ignoring the axion rolling before the horizon exit of the pivot scale.
 This is because if $m_{\theta *}^2 \ll H_*^2$, as assumed in the above discussions, then it follows from (\ref{eq:smothingtheta}) that $\theta_* \simeq \theta_i$.
-On the other hand if $m_{\theta *}^2 \gtrsim H_*^2$, then the axion does not obtain super-horizon field fluctuations, and thus it cannot source cosmological perturbations in the first place.
+On the other hand if $m_{\theta *}^2 \gtrsim H_*^2$, the analyses above break down; however in such cases the axion does not obtain super-horizon field fluctuations, and thus it cannot source cosmological perturbations in the first place.
 To also examine such cases, we show in the plots the values of $m_{\theta *}^2 / H_*^2$ as brown dotted contours.
 Both $\alpha$ and $m_{\theta *}^2 / H_*^2$ increase with~$\abs{g}$.
 We assess the contribution from the axion to the scalar power spectrum to exceed~$\sim 1 \%$ when both $\alpha \gtrsim 0.01$ and $m_{\theta *}^2 / H_*^2 < 0.5$ are satisfied; these regions are shown in pink.